 Subdistricts 6-A and 6-B (including the Kantishna River drainage and Manley through Nenana) and the Upper Tanana Area (including the Delta Junction area through Nabesna):

-Fishing for summer chum salmon is open with selective gear 24 hours per day, 7 days per week.
-Dip nets, beach seines, and manned fish wheels may be used for nonsalmon and pink, sockeye, and chum salmon.
-Chinook salmon must be released alive.
+Chum and Chinook salmon fishing is closed.
+Dip nets, beach seines, and manned fish wheels may be used for nonsalmon and coho salmon.
+Chum and Chinook salmon must be released alive.